Nutrition Standards in the National School Lunch & Breakfast Programs

 We utilize nutrient analysis software to review our school menus to ensure they meet the nutrition and calorie standards for each grade level.

-Manufacturers are well aware of the new rule so we expect to see creation of low sodium, low fat, whole grain products for our schools.
+Manufacturers are well aware of the new requirements and have developed low sodium, low fat, whole grain products for our schools.

-Please encourage your children to try our new menu items next year, such as our corn and black bean salad and BBQ chicken with black beans & rice.
+Please encourage your children to try our menu items.
 Change can be challenging, but change can be good!

 USDA Proposes Standards to Provide Healthy Food Options in Schools